tbanel/orgtblasciiplot/README.md

 News
 ----

-- This package will be integrated in the next release of Org mode.
+- This package is now part of Org Mode.
-  It will no longer need to be a Melpa package.
+  It is no longer needed as a separate Melpa package.
-- Key-binding will change from current `C-c p` to `C-c " a`.
+- Standard key-binding is now `C-c " a`.
   This is reflected in this package.
-- A new key-binding will be available:
-  `C-c " g` will launch GnuPlot on a table.
-  The key-binding is made available by this package.

 Bar plot
 --------